thiagodds/docker-compose/README.md

 # Docker Compose

-Files for services and test files to use this services.
+Docker compose configurations for services and test files to use this services.

 # Redis